This was originally posted on The Vacilando here, please check out his blog. His writing is superb.

 Once again, the crow was startled.
 The raven toppled the wastebasket so its contents spilled and splattered onto the carpet.
 His hooked beak sorted through the trash, but suddenly he stopped.

 The man from down stairs now stood in the doorway.
-The birds flapped and fluttered towards the window sill, from there they watched the man.
+The birds flapped and fluttered towards the window sill and from there they watched the man.

 “I’d fly away too, if I could,” said the man sitting at his son’s desk.